PsyProtocol/psy-sdk/psy_compiler/docs/src/basic_syntax.md

 # Basic Syntax

-[QED Smart Contract Language] uses a syntax inspired by [Rust].
+[Psy Smart Contract Language] uses a syntax inspired by [Rust].
 Here are the basics:

 ## Variables